x

 The EY Foundation Partnership

-Speaking on her experience on the 2021 programme, one Secure Futures graduate said:
+In 2021 a Secure Futures graduate said:

-“I loved the sessions where different professionals from all backgrounds spoke about their experience, their success, the challenges they faced and the lessons they learned from it.
+I loved the sessions where different professionals from all backgrounds spoke about their experience, their success, the challenges they faced and the lessons they learned from it.
 Their wisdom greatly inspired me and I learnt a lot from it.”

 “The Secure Futures programme engages with disadvantaged young people, to provide employability skills, structured insights into the variety of careers across the security sector and nine months of mentoring.
 The partnership has also developed a ‘National Security Challenge’, to set 300 young people a security dilemma.
 In teams they pitch their solution, to a panel of security experts, who elect a winner.
 I am proud to endorse these exciting and innovative programmes, which I believe will benefit the UK security sector”.